-MusicalMinds seeks to inspire social change through classical music instruction to underserved youth in Mecklenburg County.
+MusicalMinds seeks to inspire social change through classical music instruction to underserved youth in North Mecklenburg County.
 Musical Minds is an El Sistema inspired program, and as such, we believe :

 · Everyone has the right to a life of dignity and contribution